sal55/langs/MLang/Missing.md

 * Line-based (at least outside of scripting languages)
 * No block-scopes (only one identifier scope within each function)

-Note that the requirements for a personal language with a limited target are very different than for a mainstream language; a *lot* of corners can be cut.
+Note that the requirements for a personal language with limited targets are very different than for a mainstream language; a *lot* of corners can be cut.